Last updated on 2026-05-15

 Program Structure

 The Auto Body and Collision Technician program is designed to be completed within one academic year of full-time study.
-This program offers a comprehensive curriculum that prepares students for a successful career in the automotive industry.
+This program offers a comprehensive curriculum that equips students with the necessary skills to excel in the automotive industry.
 Key features of the program structure include:

 - Hands-on training in a fully equipped shop environment.